 Misdirected Payment is a payment processed using a PayID where money is transferred to an account of an unintended recipient because the PayID wasn't correctly created or maintained by the recipient's financial institution.

 Mistaken Payment is a Pay Anyone payment processed using a BSB and account number or PayID that does not belong to the intended recipient as a result of your error, or the recipient advising you of the wrong BSB and account number or PayID details.

 Month is calendar month – like Jan, Feb or Mar.

-NPP is the New Payments Platform, incorporating Osko® and PayID.
+NPP is the New Payments Platform, incorporating Osko®, PayID and PayTo.

 Osko® is the Osko® payment service provided by BPAY Pty Ltd using the NPP.

 Pay Anyone is a way to make a payment from an Account to another account using the BSB and account number or PayID of the recipient.